gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 <!-- ======================= END CHALLENGE ======================= -->

+## Tree Balance & Time Complexity

-Notice if a tree is balanced, when you move left or right, you eliminate half of the possible nodes.
+Looking at the answers to the questions above, notice that if a tree is balanced, when you move left or right, you eliminate half of the possible nodes.
 This means you are essentially doing **binary search.**  If the tree is unbalanced, you are performing a linear search.

+Assume that we are using the Binary Search tree methods as we have described in the above unbalanced tree example.
+If all the nodes were inserted in order, the worst case time complexity would be O(n) because each node except the root would be the left child of the previous nodes if the nodes were inserted in descending order, or the right child of the previous node if they were inserted in ascending order.
+The tree would be **unbalanced**.

+When a tree is balanced, each time you because you choose to only traverse one subtree, or approximately half of the original tree.

+* If a tree is unbalanced it's time complexities for searching, insertion, and deletion approach O(n).
+* If a tree is balanced it's time complexities for searching, insertion, and deletion are O(log n).

+Therefore it is very important that a tree **remain balanced**.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-star